 The Wooden Knife Handle

-Many cheaper wood-handled knives have featured stabilized wood, which is wood made out of plywood that is injected with polymer resin in between the layers.
-They can look just as nice (or even nicer) but may not last as long depending on how the wood is treated and the type of stabilized wood used as there are more higher grade options.
+Many cheaper wood-handled knives are crafted from stabilized wood, which is wood made out of plywood that is injected with polymer resin in between the layers.
+They can look just as nice (or even nicer) but may not last as long depending on how the wood is treated and the type of stabilized wood used since there are more higher grade options.

 Wood-Handled Kitchen Knife Pros